 Arguments

-• variables (None): list of variables to include, or a function that take a variable name and return a bool
+constraints (bool=True): shall constraints be taken into accountvariables (None): list of variables to include, or a function that take a variable name and return aboolplot (bool=True): ifTrueadd bars to the table to be displayed in Jupyter, otherwise, just return the data

 Return